Save time & costly mistakes. Our experts will recommend the best software for your needs. Call for a free consultation: (888) 234-5163

 This is Maintenance Connection's CMMS module menu.

 There are industry-specific maintenance management systems, too.
-We’ve written buyer’s guides that cover CMMS for specific industries, including fleet management software, equipment maintenance software applications, and aircraft MRO software.
+We’ve written buyer’s guides that cover CMMS for specific industries, including fleet management software, equipment maintenance software applications, and aircraft MRO software, as well as a guide for web-based solutions.
 In this guide we’ll cover the following:

 |Asset Tracking||Maintains information about an organization’s assets (equipment, machines, buildings, fleets, etc.).
 This includes when the asset was purchased, its expected lifetime, warranty information, the upkeep history, costs, depreciation and more.
 It may be used by several departments, including accounting and maintenance.
 Vendors that offer asset tracking include eRPortal CMMS, eMaint X3 and Maintenance Connection.|